The Norwood Scale: Hair Loss Stages

 Scalp Micropigmentation

-Scalp micropigmentation is a popular, less invasive treatment option for hair loss.
+Scalp micropigmentation (SMP) is a less invasive treatment option for hair loss.
 It involves inserting pigment into the scalp to recreate the appearance of hair.
 Scalp micropigmentation covers a receding hairline and any bald spots to create the look of a short, buzzed hairstyle.
-It can also be used to cover scars that may have been left after a hair transplantation procedure.
+Individuals get to experience immediate, natural-looking results after their first appointment.
+Follow-up appointments may be required to intensify the look of your pigment.

-Because hair loss is mostly genetic, it is not often easy to prevent it entirely.
+A hair tattoo can also be used to cover scars that may have been left after a hair transplantation procedure.
+Because hair loss is mostly genetic, it is not often easy to prevent entirely.
 With the Norwood Scale, hair loss specialists can better identify stages of hair loss to recommend the best treatment option.
+When getting scalp micropigmentation, the Norwood scale plays a role in the estimated cost for your treatment.
+Talk to our hair tattoo specialists to determine if this hair loss solution is right for your needs and goals.

 Tired of hair loss?